• Home

 Executive Summary

-TechVault is a live enterprise platform that helps businesses discover and evaluate technology solutions.
+TechVault is a live B2B enterprise platform in the energy sector that connects buyers and suppliers, helping businesses discover and evaluate technology solutions.

 When I joined, the platform had traffic but struggled with retention and demo conversions.
 The issue wasn’t visual design.
 It was structural clarity and conversion alignment.